Trodelvy® (sacituzumab govitecan-hziy)

 Reports of ILD/Pneumonitis With SG Monotherapy

-In the Phase 2 TROPHY-U-01 study in mUC, 1 patient in Cohort 1 (OSP, n=113) developed a Grade 2 treatmentrelated severe adverse event (SAE) of ILD that resolved after SG was discontinued.2,6
+In the phase 2 TROPHY-U-01 study in metastatic urothelial cancer (mUC), 1 patient in Cohort 1 (OSP, n=113) developed a Grade 2 treatment‑related severe adverse event (SAE) of ILD that resolved after SG was discontinued.4,5

-In the Phase 1/2 IMMU-132-01 study in metastatic epithelial cancers (OSP, n=495), 1 patient developed Grade 2 radiation pneumonitis that resolved with delay of the next SG dose and treatment with steroids.3
+In the phase 1/2 IMMU-132-01 study in metastatic epithelial cancers (OSP, n=495), 1 patient developed Grade 2 radiation pneumonitis that resolved with delay of the next SG dose and treatment with steroids.6

 Reports of ILD/Pneumonitis With SG Monotherapy